GePUP-ES: High-order Energy-stable Projection Methods for the Incompressible Navier-Stokes Equations with No-slip Conditions: The GePUP-E formulation

-\begin{theorem} Suppose the body force $\mathbf{g}$ in (\ref{eq:GePUPe}a) is conservative, i.e., $\mathbf{g} = -\nabla\varphi$ for some scalar field $\varphi$ in $\Omega$.
+\begin{thm} Suppose the body force $\mathbf{g}$ in (\ref{eq:GePUPe}a) is conservative, i.e., $\mathbf{g} = -\nabla\varphi$ for some scalar field $\varphi$ in $\Omega$.
 Then the evolution of the kinetic energy in the GePUP-E formulation in Definition \ref{def:GePUPe-equations} is governed by

-\end{theorem} \begin{proof} Without loss of generality, we may assume that $\mathbf{g}=\mathbf{0}$ since $\varphi$ can be absorbed into $q$.
-The inner product of $\mathbf{u}$ and the momentum equation (\ref{eq:GePUPe}a) gives
+\end{thm} \begin{proof} Since $\varphi$ can be absorbed into $q$, the assumption $\mathbf{g}=\mathbf{0}$ has no loss of generality.
+The inner product of $\mathbf{u}$ and the momentum equation (\ref{eq:GePUPe}a) give

 The left-hand side (LHS) is computed as